StevenBoscarine/jboss-javaee6-webapp/readme.txt

   mvn jboss:hard-undeploy

- If you want to deploy to GlassFish, first produce the archive to deploy:

-  mvn package

  There are several ways to deploy the archive to GlassFish.
 The recommended approach is to open the project in NetBeans 6.8, right-click on the project and select "Run" from the context menu.
 That starts JavaDB, GlassFish and deploys the application.
+NetBeans then provides incremental deployment of web resources.

  You can also start GlassFish from the commandline.
-Change to the glassfish/bin directory in the GlassFish install root and run these three commands:
+Change to the glassfish/bin directory in the GlassFish install root and run these three commands (leading ./ not required on Windows):

-  asadmin start-database
+  ./asadmin start-database
-  asadmin start-domain domain1
+  ./asadmin start-domain domain1

  Now you can either deploy the target/jboss-javaee6-webapp-src.war through the web-based GlassFish admininstration console, or you can again use asadmin:

-  asadmin /path/to/project/target/jboss-javaee6-webapp-src.war
+  ./asadmin deploy /path/to/project/target/jboss-javaee6-webapp-src.war

+ To undeploy the application, run:

+ ./asadmin undeploy jboss-javaee6-webapp-src

  Running the Arquillian tests
  ============================